CD-Xbow/simple-scintilla/version03/readme.md

+This is now V0.8 and hopefully it all works

 Added functionality.

-The lexars for other languages are implemented, the toolbar been done.
+The lexars for other languages are implemented, the toolbar has been done.

-All I want for Xmas is a working print routine and find/replace
+Note to Santa - All I want for Xmas is a working print routine and find/replace